Cape Coral Economic Development Strategic Plan

 According to the Colliers 4th Quarter 2023 Retail report, Cape Coral/N. Fort Myers contains 8.8 million sf of retail space which is 3.4% vacant.
 Net absorption is a negative 13,900 sf indicating that there is more supply than demand.
 New construction is quoted as 80,000 sf but several large housing and mixed-use projects currently being developed in Cape Coral will provide hundreds of thousands of square feet of new retail space in the coming years.

 Cape Coral is a large community becoming a mid-sized city but does not have a major indoor shopping mall.
 Likely as a result of this absence, there are many retail chains that have no presence in the City.
 Many of these retailers prefer space location in covered malls as opposed to free-standing facilities.
 However, in many malls around the country, pad sites or dedicated building extensions house chain facilities are becoming increasing popular in that they permit easier access by shoppers from their vehicles.
 Chains such as Barnes & Noble, Starbucks, and Panera Bread are typical of this type of development trend.
 Examining how new patterns in retail are evolving will be necessary for any community to be successful in the coming years.
 A newer retail shift that is gaining traction in how retailers think about offering entertaining events -- “Retailtainment”.
 This approach acknowledges the changing consumer expectations, where shopping is not just a transaction but a desirable activity in its own right.
-Cape Coral does not need to undue mistakes made by other communities such as having to fill acres of empty regional mall space but can chart new directions by being aware of the needs of retailers in the newer age.
+Cape Coral does not need to repeat the undue mistakes made by other communities such as having to fill acres of empty regional mall space but can chart new directions by being aware of the needs of retailers in the newer age.

 We would recommend the use of “pop-up” retail events, retail fairs, and other venues to encourage chain retailers to examine Cape Coral’s large buying public and recognize the revenue possibilities created by fulfilling the unmet desires of this growing population.
 Utilizing unique local elements such as the canals or the natural preserves can provide the backdrop to promote recreational or clothing products or services that will ultimately lead to more retail development.
 While new mall development may or may not occur, the “facelifting” of existing strip centers and outmoded one-story shops with creative graphics and displays indicative of the tropical locale should be encouraged.
 Wherever possible, the integration of entertainment or dining with retail should be promoted a way of enhancing the retail experience.